Discover the Penguin books that shaped us

 Telegraph

-Sophie Mackintosh is the author of three novels: The Water Cure, Blue Ticket and Cursed Bread.
-Her debut novel was longlisted for the Man Booker Prize 2018 and won a Betty Trask Award 2019.
-Cursed Bread was longlisted for the Women's Prize 2023.
+Sophie Mackintosh is the author of four novels, including The Water Cure and Cursed Bread.
+She has been longlisted for the Man Booker Prize and the Women's Prize, has won a Betty Trask Award, and has been selected as one of Granta's Best of Young British Novelists.
 She has been published in Granta, The White Review and TANK magazine among others.
+Her new novel, Permanence, will be published in April 2026.